 Mitch joined Watsi on November 1st, 2015.
-Five years ago, Mitch joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mitch's most recent donation traveled 8,800 miles to support Makara, a father from Cambodia, to fund a brachial plexus repair surgery so he can use his arm.
+Six years ago, Mitch joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mitch's most recent donation traveled 8,300 miles to support Cho, a homemaker from Burma, to treat a severe infection and restore her mobility.

 Makara shared, "I hope this surgery can help me return to work in the future so I can support my family.
 My life will change if I can use my arm again."
 Makara is a 31-year-old man who has been married for four years and has a three-year-old daughter.
 Makara's wife works in a garment factory near their home in the province.
 In April 2021, Makara was in a motor vehicle accident that caused paralysis of his left arm.
 He has been diagnosed with a brachial plexus injury on his left side.
 The brachial plexus is a nerve network that transmits signals from the spine to the shoulder, arm, and hand.
 Injuries to this nerve network can result in loss of function and sensation.
 He is unable to lift his arm and he cannot work.
 Makara traveled to our medical partner's care center to receive treatment.
 On June 21st, he will undergo a brachial plexus repair surgery.
 After recovery, he will be able to use his arm normally again.
 Our medical partner, Children's Surgical Centre, is requesting $696 to fund this procedure.